-Westpac remains focused on implementing our integrated CORE program, which is designed to deliver a sustained uplift in outcomes for customers and how we manage risk.
-Key elements of the CORE program involve embedding our Risk Management Framework and strengthening our risk culture.
+Westpac remains focused on implementing and embedding our integrated CORE program, which is designed to deliver a sustained uplift in outcomes for customers and how we manage risk.
+Key elements of the CORE program involve embedding our Risk Management Framework and Three Lines of Defence model and strengthening our risk culture.
+For further information about the CORE program, refer to the Strategic Review in our 2023 Annual Report.

-The Group Risk Management Framework, Group Risk Management Strategy and Board Risk Appetite Statement are reviewed annually by the Board Risk Committee.
+The Group's Risk Management Framework, Risk Management Strategy and Board Risk Appetite Statement are reviewed annually by the Board Risk Committee.
 The Board Risk Committee also oversees that Westpac is operating with due regard to risk appetite.
 The review of the Risk Management Framework includes consideration of whether the framework continues to be sound.
-The Group Risk Management Framework, Group Risk Management Strategy and Board Risk Appetite Statement were approved by the Board, on the recommendation of the Board Risk Committee, during the financial year ended 30 September 2022.
+The Risk Management Framework, Risk Management Strategy and Board Risk Appetite Statement were approved by the Board, on the recommendation of the Board Risk Committee, during the financial year ended 30 September 2023.